 The US is the firm’s main jurisdiction, with more than 80% of its partners based there.
 The London office is growing quickly, having more than doubled in both revenue and headcount over five years.
 It’s the largest Paul Hastings office outside the US with 30 partners and over 100 lawyers.

-Paul Hastings has no qualms about hiring partners from its competitors in the City, recently bringing in a partner from Shearman & Sterling and three partners from Hogan Lovells in order to grow its transatlantic private equity team.
+Paul Hastings has no qualms about hiring partners from its competitors in the City, recently bringing in two partners from White & Case and one from Proskauer Rose to bolster its ranks.
 The firm has a strong focus on M&A and private equity in London, with clients including Oakley Capital and Intel Corp.

-The firm has recently moved its base to fancy new premises on the top two floors of 100 Bishopsgate, which is where Freshfields also plans to relocate to.
-The new digs are an improvement on the old ones which were split across two buildings and boast “incredible views” of the City skyline.
+In late 2019 the firm relocated to fancy new premises on the top two floors of 100 Bishopsgate, which is also home to magic circle outfit Freshfields.
+The digs are an improvement on the old ones which were split across two buildings and boast “incredible views” of the City skyline.

 “Some teams have more relaxed hours and deadlines where you have more control over your time” which are usually the “advisory teams” but ultimately it “depends on which partner you get”.

 As for the training, there is a hands-off approach.
 As a trainee, “you learn on the job and through your supervisor”.
 There is “very little targeted training” but “leveraged finance and corporate” do provide training.
 There are “very rare training sessions taken by senior associates from other practice groups”.
 All in all it’s perhaps “more suited for someone who likes to learn by doing and being dropped in at the deep end”.